USU-ITLS-x265-23-summer/class-repo/References/Glossary.md

 ## General Terms

 **CSS** - A way to format HTML code to a display.
-It changes the style of basic HTML elements.
+It changes the style of basic HTML elements. //I would love some more explanation here.
+I don't fully understand the relationship between CSS and HTML.
+So, am I writing HTML code or CSS code?
+How do I know the difference?

 **HTML** - Hypertext Markup Language